 To use the club facilities on a regular basis one must be a dues paying member and follow the GYC Code of Conduct.
 Memberships vary depending on individual needs.
 Boat owners require a full membership.
 Others may sign up as an associate member for a reduced fee.
 For more detailed information you can find GYC Membership Guidelines as well as the Code of Conduct on the club web site.

-Part of a members’ annual responsibilities include working at least ten hours voluntarily at the club.
+Part of a members’ annual responsibilities include working at least 7.5 hours voluntarily at the club (15 hours total for couple and family memberships).
 This can be accomplished by conducting maintenance or participating at club planned activities as staff.
 You can choose your volunteer tasks for work parties on line at the club web site.
 Should this not be suitable you may choose to pay a predetermined fee with your annual dues the year following the current season.

 Once you are a member you will find that many other clubs will extend reciprocal privileges should you be visiting in their area.